Preston & Steve: History

-Preston Elliot, Steve Morrison and Marilyn Russell were among a group of radio personalities introduced to the Philadelphia market through the now defunct radio station WDRE.
+Preston Elliot, Steve Morrison, and Marilyn Russell were among a group of radio personalities introduced to the Philadelphia market through the now defunct radio station WDRE.
 With several of their WDRE co-workers, they departed the station for Y100 in 1997 when WDRE changed format.
-After four successful years of (then known as) The Y100 Morning Show with Preston, Marilyn, and Steve, Marilyn Russell left the morning show on March 1, 2002, for family reasons.
-She has worked part-time on many stations in the Philadelphia area since then, including WMGK, and SoJo 104.9, WYSP, and joined morning personality Dave Cruise as co-host on "The BENFM Morning Show on 95.7 in 2007.
+After four years of The Y100 Morning Show with Preston, Marilyn, and Steve, Marilyn Russell left the morning show on March 1, 2002, citing family reasons.
+She has worked part-time on other stations in the Philadelphia area since then, including WMGK, SoJo 104.9, WYSP, and joined morning personality Dave Cruise as co-host on "The BENFM Morning Show on 95.7 in 2007.

-WPLY's owner, Dan Lerner, one of the last independent owners in the Philadelphia market, sold the station to Radio One, a national broadcasting corporation, in 2001.
-Coincidentally, Radio One was the same group that bought Preston, Marilyn & Steve's previous radio station 103.9 WDRE.
+In 2001, WPLY's owner, Dan Lerner, one of the last independent owners in the Philadelphia market, sold the station to Radio One, a national broadcasting corporation that acquired Preston, Marilyn & Steve's previous radio station 103.9 WDRE.
 Radio One and hosts Elliot and Morrison did not successfully negotiate a new contract, and the personalities agreed to a deal with local broadcasting group Greater Media.
-The hosts' contract with Radio One expired on February 24, 2005, and Y100 changed format and became WPHI "The Beat" at 11:50 p.m.
-EDT that same day.
+The hosts' contract with Radio One expired on February 24, 2005, and Y100 changed format and became WPHI "The Beat" the same day.

 A legal battle between Radio One and the Elliot and Morrison team over the hosts' non-compete clause was resolved by a ruling that they were no longer in competition with WPLY.
-Their new show officially debuted on WMMR on Monday, May 23, 2005.
+On May 23, 2005, their new show debuted on WMMR.

 In 2006, Elliot and Morrison received a long-term contract extension and in 2008, the station gave them a new 1800 sqft studio with their own production equipment.

-They continued to sign multi-year extensions in 2011, in 2019 (with current owner of WMMR Beasley Broadcast Group), and most recently in May 2022 that will keep them on WMMR through 2030.
+They signed multi-year extensions in 2011 and in 2019.
+In May 2022, their contract with WMMR was extended to 2030.

+On May 8, 2025, an on-air show announcement revealed that Kathy Romano would no longer be a part of the show or an employee of WMMR due to cuts by parent company Beasley Media Group.